Table of Contents

 Renewal of an Indefinite contract

-A fixed-term contract becomes an indefinite contract under the following 2 conditions;
+For Saudi employees, a fixed-term contract becomes an indefinite contract under the following 2 conditions;

 - If there is no renewal clause in the fixed-term contract and the employer does not terminate the employee at the contract completion, it will become an indefinite contract in Saudi Arabia.